nhemauer/Pred-Diffusion-2025/README.md

 After obtaining a baseline, we use several models to assess the out-of-sample predictive performance of current models of policy diffusion.

 ## Methodology
-We apply and compare logistic regression, regularized logistic regression, random forests, XGBoost, and SVM algorithms.
+We apply and compare logit, regularized logit, random forests, XGBoost, and SVM algorithms.

 We focus on answering the following four methodological questions in our article: